-HOW TO WATCH WATCH: Conlan Boxing Ulster Hall show - Irish Boxing
+HOW TO WATCH: Conlan Boxing Ulster Hall show - Irish Boxing

-HOW TO WATCH WATCH: Conlan Boxing Ulster Hall show
+HOW TO WATCH: Conlan Boxing Ulster Hall show

 Pro boxing returns to the Ulster Hall after over a year and a half this evening.